tmprajwal/prajwal-website/content/authors/admin/_index.md

   - Researchers
 ---

 Prajwal Mohan Murthy is a senior Post-Doctoral Research Associate in the Laboratory for Nuclear Science at MIT.
-His research interests include experimental fundamental symmetries, at the intersections of nuclear and atomic physics.
+His research interests include experimental fundamental symmetries, at the intersection of nuclear, particle, and atomic physics.